MortonArb-CollectionsValue/OccurrencePoints/README.md

  >OUTPUTS:<br>
  > ~ List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv); synonyms are added as additional rows; see ["Taxonomic Output" tab](https://docs.google.com/spreadsheets/d/1dllfDXaZBLvB1AsrY1wDS-sPceKAdOY681bqUbfoQAs/edit?usp=sharing) for table metadata
  >
- >NOTE: The functions in this script ('taxize' package) are slow and require manual input while running; therefore if your list is more than a few hundred, maximum, you may need to find synonyms a different way.
+ >NOTE: Some of the functions in this script (from "taxize" package) are slow and require manual input while running; therefore if your list is more than a few hundred names, maximum, you may need to find synonyms a different way (e.g., based on one backbone suited to your target taxa).

 ## 1-1_prepare_gis_data.R